ISIS exploits Iraq’s coronavirus lockdown to step up attacks

 Experts studying the group said the militants are also exploiting gaps left by Iraqi security forces.
 Iraq is controlled by a patchwork of forces, and disputes among them — as well as a lack of coordination and in some cases of adequate equipment — had created opportunities for the militants even before the virus arrived.

 The group first mentioned the coronavirus in its propaganda in January, urging supporters to take advantage of governments’ distraction to step up attacks.
-The first confirmed cases of the virus were recorded in Iraq weeks later and, by March 15, the country was under strict lockdown.
+Cases of the virus were first confirmed in Iraq weeks later and, by March 15, the country was under strict lockdown.
 City streets fell silent.
 Arterial roads were nearly empty.
 And the Islamic State began claiming more attacks.

 Mara Revkin, a fellow at Georgetown University’s Center on National Security and the Law who researches societal attitudes toward the group, described the recent attacks as the most significant and costly since the official defeat of the Islamic State’s caliphate back in 2017.
 “But the scale and sophistication of the attacks is not yet at the level we saw in 2014, before ISIS began capturing territory in Iraq,” she said.